Nonacademic Code of Conduct

 - Other acts or activities that violate nonacademic University policies.

 The Office of the Vice President for Enrollment Management and Learner Services (EMLS) is responsible for:

 - Maintaining a written record of all actions regarding student conduct violations.

-- Must notify the associate vice president and dean of Learner Services of the names of the student's advisor and any witnesses who will attend the hearing, at least three days before the hearing.
+- Must notify the University Registrar and Associate Vice President of the names of the student's advisor and any witnesses who will attend the hearing, at least three days before the hearing.

 - Will be notified of the charges against him/her, in writing, prior to the hearing.

 - Will be informed of the evidence upon which a charge is based.

 - Will have a reasonable length of time to prepare a response to any charges.

 - Will receive a copy of an investigation report prior to any hearing.